Concerned About Debit or Credit Card Fraud?

 - If we suspect any suspicious activity, we notify the cardholder(s) immediately.

 - If there is a high degree of suspicion that the card has been compromised, we will close that card immediately and contact the cardholder to issue a replacement.
-We make it easy for customers to receive new cards by offering “instant issue debit cards” in most all of our banking offices (not available at the Village at Brookwood Office or the Alamance Regional Medical Center Office).
+We make it easy for customers to receive new cards by offering “instant issue debit cards” in most all of our banking offices (not available at the Village at Brookwood Office).
 There is no delay in getting a new card to you if you have lost your card, if it has been stolen or if you experience suspected or confirmed fraudulent activity.
 Customers simply visit their nearest eligible banking office to receive a new card printed on site.

 What You Can Do to Protect Your Debit Card and Your Account